-The Company's exploration and evaluation activities are all located in Papua New Guinea, with its head office function in Canada.
+The Company's operations are in one segment, the development of gold mining activities.
+The Company's development activities are all located in Papua New Guinea, with its head office function in Canada.
 All of the Company's capital assets, including property, plant and equipment, and exploration and evaluation assets are located in Papua New Guinea.